 - touches a child a lot (tickling, wrestling, asking for hugs), especially if they get angry or unhappy if the child says no to the touch

 - touches a child in a private area, asks a child to touch their private areas, asks to see a child’s private areas, asks to take pictures of private area, or shows a child their private areas.
-See below for more on how to talk to your children about this topic.
+For more on how to talk to your children about this topic, see below, or read my post on Touch, Consent and Bodily Autonomy.

 - tells the child “there’s an emergency.
 You need to come with me right now.”
 Note: For children over 5, it can be a good idea to establish a password (see below).